robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 While promises work nicely as a concurrency primitive, they are neither as general as Continuation-Passing Style, nor are they the best primitive for all use cases.
-Trying to use a promise in a context where they don't make sense will complicate your codebase and make your life more painful than it should be.

 Promises are placeholders for values that will eventually be computed, so they can only make sense in contexts where you would use those values themselves.

 ![](/files/2015/09/promises-13.png)
 *Promises only make sense in the __value__ context*
 {: .centred-image .full-image}

+Trying to use promises for anything besides that is going to result in very complicated codebases that are hard to maintain, understand, and extend.
+The following are some examples where promises should be entirely avoided:

+- Notifying the progress of computing a particular value.
+Promises are used in the same context as the value itself, so just like we can't know the progress of computing a particular string, given the string itself, we can't do that for promises.
+Because of this, if you're interested in knowing how much of a file has been downloaded, you'll want a separate thing, like Events.

+- Producing multiple values over time.
+Promises can only represent a single eventual value.
+For the cases where several values might be produced over time (the equivalent of asynchronous iterators), one would need something like Streams, Observables, or CSP Channels.

+- Representing actions.
+This also means that it's not possible to execute promises in order, since once one has got a promise, the computation that provides the value for it has already started.

 ## 7. Conclusion

+Promises are a great way of dealing with eventual values, allowing one to compose and synchronise processes that depend on values that are computed asynchronously.
+And while the ECMAScript 2015 standard for promises has its own set of issues, like automatically reifying errors that should crash the process, it's a decent enough tool to deal with the aforementioned problem.
+Whether you use them or not, an understanding of what they are and how they work is essential, now that they're going to be even more pervasive in the all ECMAScript projects.

 ## References